 Lil Greenhouse Grill packs a surprisingly big flavor for anyone who dines at this charming black woman-owned eatery in Miami.
 It’s the perfect intimate space in the historic Overtown neighborhood to stop by for a tasty soul food lunch or dinner.

-Melodic neo-soul classics fill the dining room as you revel in scents of mixed spices and herbs coming from the kitchen.
+Melodic neo-soul classics fill the dining room as you revel in the kitchen’s scents of mixed spices and herbs.
 With perfectly seasoned food, it’s expertly prepared to impress even the likes of Oprah, who famously dined here.

 Order a plate of the signature BBQ smoked wings or the traditional chick n waffles, a tasty pair of crispy, seasoned chicken, and hot, fluffy waffles.
 If you’re in the mood for seafood, the dream fire shrimp is always a restaurant favorite, or try the seafood cake.